 (b) Pitchwise

-Next, the influence of the single groove on the loss generation will be investigated.
-In the SW, the high loss region distributes around the trajectory of TLV core as shown in Figure 13(a).
-The similar phenomenon is observed also in the GW.
-However, downstream the groove location, the high loss region due to TLV is slightly reduced compared with that in the SW as observed in the comparison of Figure 13(a) with Figure 13(b).
-On the other hand, as seen in Figure 13(b), the separation bubble generated on the blade tip surface flows along the downstream sidewall of groove (black streamlines) and consequently generates the high loss region “LR2”.
-Moreover, the blade loading near the blade tip suddenly increases downstream the groove as observed in Figure 7.
-This phenomenon induces the additional tip leakage vortex and consequently generates the high loss region “LR3” (purple streamlines in Figure 13(b)).
-Although the loss generation due to TLV is decreased in the GW, the Cpt2,m is almost the same value to that in the SW as in Table 2.
-This is considered to be due to the generations of the LR2 and the LR3.
+Next, the influence of the single groove on the loss generation was investigated.
+In the SW, the high loss region was distributed around the trajectory of the TLV core, as shown in Figure 13a, with a similar phenomenon also observed in the GW.
+However, downstream from the groove location, the high loss region due to the TLV was slightly reduced compared to that in the SW, as is clear from a comparison between Figure 13a and Figure 13b.
+Here, as Figure 13b shows, the separation bubble generated on the blade tip surface flowed along the downstream sidewall of the groove (black streamlines) and consequently generated the high loss region LR2.
+Moreover, the blade loading near the blade tip suddenly increased downstream the groove, as shown in Figure 7.
+This phenomenon produced the additional tip leakage vortex and consequently generated the high loss region LR3 (purple streamlines in Figure 13b).
+While the loss generation due to the TLV was reduced in the GW, the Cpt2,m value was almost the same as that in the SW, as shown in Table 2.
+This was believed to be due to the generation of the LR2 and the LR3.

 Figure 10.
 Momentum components of tip leakage flow.